Healing nervous system – Fear of Abandonment Series: PART 3

 Safety and Acceptance.

-THEN we can use actions like breath awareness, body scanning, or placing a hand on your chest or belly to strengthen & create a trusted inner connection.
+THEN we can use actions like breath awareness, body scanning, or placing a hand on your chest or belly to strengthen & create a trusted inner connection that letting go of action-oriented states and just being is safe.

 Here’s the beautiful part: when your nervous system receives more accurate signals and experiences those signals consistently, it updates the way it reacts.